-Nowadays, Tempur-Pedic offers a wide variety of pillows — but this one is its very first!
+Nowadays, Tempur-Pedic offers a wide variety of pillows, but this one is its very first.
 It’s filled with the brand’s proprietary memory foam, a material known for its exceptionally slow response to pressure.
-If you’re looking for a firm, moldable pillow that’ll tightly conform to your body’s shape, this is a great way to go.
+If you’re looking for a firm, moldable pillow that’ll tightly conform to your head and neck’s shape, this is a great way to go.

-What’s unique about it, though, is its contoured design.
-The sides of the pillow are curved, the middle has a lower loft, and the whole thing kind of resembles the letter “U.” This construction is meant to adapt to the natural contours of your head, neck, and shoulders, and prevent your spine from deviating out of alignment when you’re back or side sleeping.
+What’s unique about this model is its contoured design.
+The sides of the pillow are curved, the middle has a lower loft, and the whole thing kind of resembles the letter “U.” This construction is meant to adapt to the natural contours of your head, neck, and shoulders, and to prevent your spine from deviating out of alignment when you’re back or side sleeping.